Clinical trials can offer hope for many people and may help researchers find better treatments for others in the future.

 Pharmacokinetics refers to what the body does to the drug, while pharmacodynamics refers to what the drug does to the body.
-If initial testing of these is favorable, additional, larger Phase II studies are initiated to determine the effectiveness of a compound in the affected population, to define appropriate dosing for the compound and to identify any adverse effects that could limit the compound’s usefulness.
+If initial testing of these is favorable, additional, larger studies are initiated to determine the effectiveness of an investigational compound in the affected population, to define appropriate dosing for the compound and to identify any adverse effects that could limit the compound’s usefulness.

-If data from the Phase II trials are satisfactory, companies will invest in large-scale Phase III trials to rigorously evaluate the compound’s safety and efficacy.
+If data from the Phase 2 trials are satisfactory, companies will invest in large-scale Phase 3 trials to rigorously evaluate the compound’s safety and efficacy.
 Upon satisfactory completion of those trials, companies submit regulatory filings for marketing approval with the appropriate regulatory agencies around the world to have the product candidate approved for marketing.

-It is our company’s policy that all investigational studies in human subjects must be conducted in a manner consistent with laws, regulations and guidelines for the protection of human subjects, including those issued by the International Conference on Harmonisation Good Clinical Practice (ICH GCP).
+In accordance with our public policy position statement, all investigational studies in human subjects are conducted in a manner consistent with laws, regulations and guidelines for the protection of human subjects, including those issued by the International Council for Harmonisation Good Clinical Practice (ICH GCP).
 However, individual country regulations and guidelines should remain the primary determinant of specific requirements for the conduct of medical research.

-In keeping with the trend in the pharmaceutical industry, significantly more than half of the patients participating in our clinical trials are enrolled outside the U.S., in more than 50 countries.
-We have a commitment to the study of diverse patient populations, including minorities, women and children, in our clinical trials in all regions of the world.
+We have a commitment, where appropriate, to the study of diverse patient populations, including minorities, women and children, in our clinical trials in all regions of the world.
 As a result, we strive to obtain information among diverse populations, ensuring a thorough evaluation of the safety and efficacy of our medicines and vaccines.
 These efforts allow us to seek regulatory approvals throughout the world and thereby offer our medicines globally to patients who need them.

 Our company is committed to the timely registration of clinical trial information and the disclosure of trial results—regardless of their outcome.

 We comply with all applicable laws and regulations associated with the registration of clinical trials in publicly accessible registries and subsequent posting of the results from these trials.
-We have put into place the processes necessary for compliance with the Food and Drug Administration Amendments Act of 2007 and the European Medicines Agency (EMA) clinical trial Directive 2001/20/EC, including those related to clinical trial registration and posting results.
+We have put into place the processes necessary for compliance with the Food and Drug Administration Amendments Act of 2007 and the European Clinical Trial Directive 2001/20/EC, including those related to clinical trial registration and posting results.

 - Draft the article or revise it critically for important intellectual content